educational-resources-and-services/bibletags-widget/widgetAPI.md

 window.bibleTagsWidget.show({
 	versions: [
 		{
-			versionId: "esv",
+			id: "esv",
+			refs: [{
 				usfm: "For he chose us in him before the creation of the world to be holy and blameless in his sight.
 In love",
 				bookId: 49,
 				chapter: 1,
 				verse: 4,
+			}],
 		},
 		{
-			versionId: "exb",
+			id: "exb",
+			[
+				{
 					usfm: "That is, in Christ, he chose us before the world was made so that we would be his holy people—people without blame before him.",
 					bookId: 49,
 					chapter: 1,
 					verse: 4,
 				},
 				{
-			versionId: "exb",
 					usfm: "Because of his love, God had already decided to make us his own children through Jesus Christ.
 That was what he wanted and what pleased him,",
 					bookId: 49,
 					chapter: 1,
 					verse: 5,
+				},
+			],
 		},
 	],
 })